Abi613/Abi613/README.md

 - 👋 Hi, I’m @Abi613
-- 👀 I’m interested in python programming
+- 👀 I’m interested in arduino
-- 🌱 I’m currently learning 12th grade
+- 🌱 I’m currently learning Electrical and Electronics Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ravi2abeesh@gmail.com